Research on OV Immunotherapy

 Dr. Gesundheit has clinical and research experience in oncology.
 His past experience includes working in the departments of Pediatric Hematology-Oncology at the Hospital for Sick Children in Toronto, Canada; the departments of Pediatric Hematology-Oncology at Soroka Hospital, Beer Sheva, Israel and at Hadassah Hospital, Jerusalem, Israel.
 He was awarded an MD from the University of Basel, Switzerland (1992) and a PhD in Bioethics from University of Toronto, Toronto (2004).
 He has published peer reviewed articles in oncology including oncolytic viruses.

-To further the mission of the ATGesundheit Institute, Dr. Gesundheit and his team carry out observational studies of cancer individuals undergoing investigational treatment relating to Oncolytic Virus & Cancer Immunotherapy and also review medical histories to enhance their health and safety.
+To further the mission of the ATGesundheit Institute, Dr. Gesundheit and his team carry out observational studies of cancer in individuals undergoing investigational treatment relating to Oncolytic Virus & Cancer Immunotherapy and also review medical histories to enhance their health and safety.
 Individuals with late-stage and/or metastatic cancers may submit their medical data for review and evaluation by the ATGesundheit Institute.

 Specific OVT Cancer Research